 - Try keeping your back straight, when sitting and walking;

 - Avoid lifting weights.
 When necessary hold heavier objects close to your body, bending your knees and keeping your back straight.

 It is also recommended to avoid wearing high heels or flat sandals.
 The best option is to wear shoes with 3 cm heels that are comfortable and firm.

 Back pain is a very common symptom during pregnancy and, most of the time, is not a sign of any serious problem.

 However, it is recommended to visit a doctor if the pain remains after trying all natural strategies to get rid of it or if it gets so intense that it makes it impossible to carry out simple daily activities.
-In addition, it is also advisable to seek medical help if the pain occurs suddenly or if it comes with other symptoms, such as nausea or breathlessness.
+In addition, it is also advisable to seek medical help if the pain occurs suddenly or if it comes with other symptoms, such as nausea or shortness of breath.